Lead & Drinking Water | Regional Water Providers Consortium

 water being poured into a drinking glass

 Water quality issues have been in the news over the past few years.
-However, water sources in the Portland metropolitan region rarely contain detectable levels of lead.
-Regional water supplies consistently meet or are better than all federal and state drinking water standards.
-Regionally, water providers have not used lead service lines in their water distribution systems.
+A 2024 study found that of water quality issues, lead is still the top concern.
+The good news is that water sources in the Portland metro area rarely contain lead.
+Our region’s drinking water continues to meet or exceed federal and state drinking water standards.
+This is in part because water providers have not used lead service lines (pipes) in their water distribution systems.

-The main source of lead in drinking water is typically from household plumbing.
-This is usually lead solder that was used in homes built or plumbed with copper pipes before 1985, when lead was banned for use in household plumbing construction.
-Lead can also be found in brass plumbing fixtures and components.
+The main source of lead in drinking water is from household plumbing, usually lead solder.
+It’s most common in homes built or plumbed with copper pipes before 1985.
+After that, lead was banned for use in household plumbing construction.
+Lead is also found in some brass plumbing fixtures and components.

 Here are some things you can do to reduce lead in your drinking water:

 • Run your water to flush out lead.
-If water hasn’t been used for several hours, run the water for 30 seconds to 2 minutes or until it becomes cold or reaches a steady temperature before drinking or cooking.
+If you haven’t used your water for several hours, run the water for 30 seconds to 2 minutes.
+Once it becomes cold or reaches a steady temperature, use it for drinking or cooking.

 • Use cold, fresh water for cooking and preparing baby formula.
 Do not use water from the hot tap to cook, drink, or make baby formula.
 Lead dissolves more easily into hot water.